GraceE-Dion/IT-Project-Risk-Classification/README.md

 **Finding 3 - Preprocessed Kaggle Version of NASA MDP Data Obscures Authentic Distributions**

 A preprocessed version of the NASA MDP JM1 dataset available on Kaggle was identified and rejected before modeling.
 Inspection revealed all features had been normalized to [0, 1] with suspiciously low unique value counts (CYCLOMATIC_COMPLEXITY: 24 unique values out of 1,000 rows; INT_FAN_IN: 10 unique values).
 This preprocessing eliminated the authentic distribution variation that makes the NASA MDP data valuable for real-world defect prediction research.
 The raw ARFF format from the original NASADefectDataset GitHub repository was used instead.
 This finding establishes dataset provenance verification as a required step in any governance-aligned modeling pipeline.

+**Finding 4 - Logistic Regression Requires No Probability Calibration; XGBoost Does**

+Platt Scaling applied to Logistic Regression produced a negligible Brier Score change of −0.0033, confirming that LR is inherently well-calibrated by design.
+Isotonic Regression applied to XGBoost produced a 29.3% Brier Score improvement (0.1989 → 0.1406), confirming that gradient boosting methods require explicit post-hoc calibration for reliable probability outputs.
+This is a reproducible cross-session finding with direct implications for governance deployment contexts where probability outputs are used to set alert thresholds.

 ---